 - If you’re dealing with someone with lower believability, spend the minimum amount of time to see if they have objections that you’d not considered before.
 Otherwise, don’t spend that much time on them.

 Technique context: Ray Dalio developed this technique while running Bridgewater.
-Bridgewater is the world's most successful hedge fund (as of 2018).
+Bridgewater is one of the world's most successful hedge fund (at least circa 2018).
 In his book, Principles, he mentions using it when seeking a diagnosis for a health problem, as an example of its applicability outside a work environment.

 Possible Preconditions: You are able to detect people's believability accurately.
 For instance, a successful venture capitalist giving you operational advice for your company — is the venture capitalist high believability?
 This depends: if they have never successfully built a company, you might want to discount this advice.
 Conversely, if the same venture capitalist is telling you about the broader startup investment market, he has higher believability due to his work and you should listen carefully.